NTSB to investigate in Alaska after deadly midair collision

 Cindy Cicchetti, a passenger on the Royal Princess cruise ship told the AP that the ship captain announced that two planes were in an accident Monday.
 She said the ship is not leaving as scheduled and there weren't any details as to how the accident will affect the rest of the trip.

-The ship left Vancouver on May 11 and is scheduled to arrive in Anchorage on Saturday.
+The ship left Vancouver, British Columbia, on May 11 and is scheduled to arrive in Anchorage on Saturday.

-Global Affairs Canada was not immediately able to say whether any Canadians were involved in the crash.

-Princess Cruises said in a statement that it is extending its support to travelling companions of people in the crash.

 The FAA and the National Transportation Safety Board are investigating.